-FRANKLY SPEAKING ABOUT CANCER

-Tips for Managing and Budgeting Your Cancer Costs
+FRANKLY SPEAKING about cancer Tips for Managing and Budgeting Your Cancer Costs

 When you or a loved one has cancer, you are focused on the disease, treatment, and doctors.
-Many people forget to ask questions that can help them manage the costs associated with facing cancer - important questions like "How much will all of this cost?" and "How can I manage these costs?"
-The first half of this booklet can help you understand the financial aspects of a cancer diagnosis.
-The second half can help you budget for your total estimated cancer costs.
-We hope that this will help you learn about your options, ask questions, and take control of your treatment and costs.
+Many people don't know to ask questions that can help them manage cancer costs - important questions like "How much will all of this cost?" and "How can I manage these costs?"
+The first half of this booklet can help you understand and find ways to lower your cancer costs.
+The second half can help you estimate your total cancer costs.
+We hope that this will help you take control of your treatment and costs.
+Remember that you don't have to do this alone.
+There are financial counselors that can help.